zammad/zammad-documentation/appendix/single-sign-on.rst

 .. warning:: 🤓 **Please note the following limitations**

-   **Kerberos Single Sign On is limited to self hosted setups only - Hosted Users can't user this option!**
+   **Kerberos Single Sign On is limited to self hosted setups only - Hosted Users can't use this option!**

    This guide expects a Windows Active Directory environment which supports AES 256bit encryption.
    As on most things in these environments, you may need to adjust some commands and configurations to